brandon3055/Project-Intelligence-Docs/README.md

 # Project-Intelligence-Docs

+# This repository is now archived!
+The new home for Project Intelligence documentation is https://github.com/brandon3055/PI-Docs/

 Project Intelligence.
 DOCUMENT ALL THE THINGS!!!

 Project Intelligence AKA "Project Intel" or "PI" is an ingame documentation mod i am currently building as a part of Draconic Evolution.